 Exchanging your company card

-To change the name/address on your digital tachograph card(s) you need to:
+To change the name/address on your digital tachograph card(s) you can now apply online at GOV.UK.

 Please note: to change your details only one card requires amendment, you can continue to use the rest of your existing cards as normal.